cyclecycle/luscient-grakn-demo/README.md

 ## Inserting into Grakn

-The 'insert_to_grakn.py' script takes the results in data/output.json and inserts them into the grakn keyspace named 'luscient-grakn-demo'.
+The 'insert_to_grakn.py' script takes the results in data/output.json and inserts them into the grakn keyspace named 'luscient_grakn_demo'.

 ## Querying

-The 'ask.py' file is set up to run any query that returns of triggering-relationships with variable name '$triggering_relationship' (like any of the queries in /queries folder) and create an outcome table (outcome_table.html).
+The 'ask.py' file is set up to run any query that returns triggering-relationships with variable name '$triggering_relationship' (like any of the queries in /queries folder) and create an outcome table like that shown in the article (outcome_table.html).

-You can change the code to point a different a different .gql query file.
+You can change the code to point to a different .gql query file.

 Beyond that, you can explore and query the graph through any of the normal methods of interacting with Grakn.